mzgubic/autothesis/README.md

 python download.py
 ```

-And then convert to text, and do dome basic cleaning:
+And then convert to text, and do some basic cleaning:
 - remove short lines (mostly text from figures)
 - remove table of content lines
 - remove non english documents